16 Jan Building Better Bones

 Refined carbohydrates and sugars leach your body of calcium, so put down the afternoon Frappuccino and bag of chips.
 Almonds are a rich source of calcium—either carry around a 100-calorie pack during the day or portion out a serving size at work.
 Other portable and easy snacks include hummus and vegetable crudité, a combo rich in calcium and magnesium, and a can of albacore tuna.
 Oily fish, such as tuna, salmon and sardines are high in Omega-3’s and calcium, both of which reduce inflammation and strengthen bones.

 Stress wreaks havoc on the body and promotes chronic inflammation, factors that contribute to bone loss.
 Practice yoga or invest in a massage or foam roller to relieve tense muscles after a strength training session.
+If you’re feeling really weak, take the stress off your bones all together!
+Use a walking aid or there are tools such as foldable mobility scooters which could also be used.
 Light a candle, take a warm bath or enjoy a light comedy—all of these activities are calming and stress-busting.
 If you find yourself in a stressful situation, try and excuse yourself and revisit the discussion once you have quelled your anxiety.
 Think of positives when confronted with negatives, anything that will allow you to disassociate yourself from bad feelings.